How to map accounts for account-based marketing

 When sales and marketing combine their expertise, ABM can be beneficial.
 Creating a robust account map can help you quickly identify each type of decision-maker at your target organization and where they sit in the decision-making process.

 Account maps give sales and marketing the visual representation they need to collaborate on strategic ABM efforts.
 Sales leaders can identify opportunities for additional coaching, marketing leaders can identify gaps in messaging, and both teams can quickly see any key relationships that may have been missed.
-Account mapping features in the Lucidchart Sales Solution can help sales and marketing teams collaborate around key accounts in real time to land more deals, grow accounts quickly, minimize client churn, and visualize the best path to win.
+Account mapping features in Lucidchart can help sales and marketing teams collaborate around key accounts in real time to land more deals, grow accounts quickly, minimize client churn, and visualize the best path to win.

 3. Identify customer pain points